CommitteeOfZero/nitrosharp/README.md

 # NitroSharp (codename Project Hoppy)

 **NitroSharp** is an open-source reimplementation of **N2System**, a visual novel engine used in a number of games made by Nitroplus.
-The primary goal of the project is to make [Chaos;Head Noah](https://vndb.org/v22505), a console-exclusive game, fully playable on PC (Windows, Linux) and possibly other platforms (Android, macOS).
+The primary goal of the project is to make [Chaos;Head Noah](https://vndb.org/v22505), a console-exclusive game, fully playable on PC (Windows, Linux) and possibly other platforms (listed below).
 Support for other N2System-based games may come later.

 ## Status
 NitroSharp is close to being feature-complete.
 You should be able to reach at least some of the endings in Chaos;Head Noah without crashes, if you're lucky. **Please do not expect NitroSharp to be a viable drop-in replacement for N2System just yet.**

-* Do expect all sorts of bugs
+* Do expect all sorts of bugs.
 * Do not expect your saves to work after upgrading to a newer build of the engine or modifying the scripts.
 * Do not use NitroSharp if you simply want to enjoy the game.